ibrahimmsalman/Automation_Software_Testing/Web_Automation_Project/Readme.md

-Web Automation Project Testing Website "https://awesomeqa.com/ui/index.php?route=common/home" using Selenium, TestNG and Cucumber frameworks.
+Automated testing for the website "AwesomeQA" using Selenium, TestNG and Cucumber frameworks, following the BDD (Behavior-Driven Development) design pattern.
+Generated a detailed test summary report, ensuring comprehensive test coverage and efficient defect tracking.